trevorld/pnpmisc/README.md

 ### `pdf_create_wallet()`

-* I like to store my smaller print-and-play card games (i.e. up to 36 cards or so) in an origami card wallet.
+* I like to store my smaller print-and-play card games (i.e. up to 18 poker-sized cards plus rulebook) in an origami card wallet.
 * `pdf_create_wallet()` can create a customizable print-and-play layout for an origami card wallet.